 Death is all around us.
-It is normal.
+It is normal even in abnormal times.
 It should not be a matter of fear.
 Dustin and I were recently talking about cuddles.
 I asked if he would still give me a hug when he was as tall as his Dad.
 ‘Yes Nanny, but you might be dead by then’ .
 I smiled and agreed.
 I asked if he would give me a hug before I go and he said ‘ Yes of course Nanny’.

 For Dustin death is pretty ordinary…the dinosaurs all died, lots of creatures die on BBC nature programmes https://www.bbc.co.uk/news/newsbeat-50152283 .
 In fact in all programmes presented by the great David Attenborough.
 David being described as the world’s favourite Grandad by some https://www.stuff.co.nz/entertainment/tv-radio/88547667/sir-david-attenborough-everyones-favourite-grandfather .

 How do we keep that sense of the ordinary and normal as children grow?
 It is the death of grandparents which they are most likely to experience pretty early on in their lives.
 I do have a friend who was a great grandparent by 50 and two cancers later is still going at 70 so there are the exceptions.

 Coming to terms with our mortality

 My view is that we grandparents have to come to terms with our own mortality and help keep our conversation about death as ordinary as ‘ the holiday has ended’, ‘ your hamster is dead’.
 Each has a different emotional loading but the end is the same, something ‘ is no more’ but that is ok.

 I have a strong and positive relationship with my grandsons.
 It is imperative that I do not do anything to make them feel worse at my passing than their love will mean they feel anyway.
 The flow of happy memories will soon reinstate themselves and the grief will abate.

 It is not the length of a life but its quality that matters